tomekstolarczyk/justTrynaLearn2code/README.md

 ## 🏋️‍♂️ Coding Challenge

 Welcome!
-This repository is **not a project** - it is my personal, public training ground.
+This repository is **not a project**, but a training ground.

 My goal here is simple: **to build fluency** in **C, C++, and Python** through relentless problem-solving.
 By learning the core syntax, data structures, and memory management here, I can focus 100% on architecture and high-level details when building actual projects.